WorldHealthOrganization/smart-trust/input/pagecontent/trust_network_gateway_architecture.md

 - providing an explicit means for revocation of digital COVID certificates; and
 - allowing for (optional) support of online verification and validation workflows.

-Within the current DCC system the centralized gateway plays the key role of establishing  trust between all of the connected Member States.
-The gateway operators follow a well-documented process to establish the identity and onboard the trust anchor of each Member State.
+Within the current DCC system the centralized gateway plays the key role of establishing  trust between all of the connected Trust Network Participant.
+The gateway operators follow a well-documented process to establish the identity and onboard the trust anchor of each Trust Network Participant.
 The TNG builds upon this system to enable the creation of trust gateways by other organizations which allows to form a federated network of trust gateways, supporting all of the major COVID-19 credential certificates.

 #### Trusted Party vs. National Backend
 The current gateway design is focused on the trust establishment between “National Backends” in terms of a system operated/owned by a national health authority.
 This can be a script, a fully automated solution or a manual process, which is able to connect the gateway trustfully and able to do uploads and downloads of the content.
 What other concrete solutions are behind is not in scope of the gateway itself.
 Within the DDCC scope, the term “National Backend” is worded too sharply, because there can be other parties which can be connected with their publishing system to a gateway in the trust network.
 Therefore the term “national backend” should be understood within this scope more as “Trusted Party” in terms of an attendee which has received access to a trusted gateway.
 The trusted gateway or the federator acts then as well as “Trusted Party” to other gateways.